seokjoon27/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Undo/redo feature

+**Reset command and parsing note**

+The `reset all` command is parsed by `ResetCommandParser` which implements the `Parser<ResetCommand>` interface.
+The parser accepts only the exact lowercase token `all`.
+Mixed case or uppercase tokens are rejected with the error message `Invalid format.
+Use 'reset all' only.` This matches the product behavior and keeps the command grammar unambiguous.

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: